Adu143/FINken-EYE/README.md

 ### Citations

-This project is based on the rpg_svo developed by Forster et. al and we are using it purely for academic purposes.
+This project is based on the great `rpg_svo` developed by Forster et. al and we are using it purely for academic purposes.
+We express our sincere admiration for their work.
 For the latest updates and code please refer to https://github.com/uzh-rpg/rpg_svo:

 @inproceedings{Forster2014ICRA,
   author = {Forster, Christian and Pizzoli, Matia and Scaramuzza, Davide},